-and shareholders that we pay our fair
+and shareholders that we pay our fair share of tax.

-accreditation, Affinity Water has shown transparent about how the company is of Affinity Water's activities are fully taxable in the UK.
+accreditation, Affinity Water has shown that it is willing to be completely transparent about how the company is of Affinity Water's activities are fully taxable in the UK.

 We are pleased to have met the high standards of the Fair Tax Mark, and to be awarded with this certification for the fourth year running"